christianpaquin/c2pa-explorations/trust-lists/trust-lists.md

 # Trust list proposal

-_draft 0.1_
+_draft 0.2_

 One of the urgent issues to resolve in C2PA is defining trust lists for signers of [identity assertions](https://creator-assertions.github.io/identity/1.0-draft/).
-The C2PA trust list task force is defining the trust mechanisms for a [claim generator](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#claim-generator-definition), but defining how to create domain-specific lists (e.g., for [project Origin](https://www.originproject.info/)) is out of scope for C2PA.
+The C2PA trust list task force is defining the trust mechanisms for the [C2PA Trust List](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#_trust_lists), but defining how to create domain-specific lists (e.g., for [project Origin](https://www.originproject.info/)) is out of scope for C2PA.

 This page explores some design options to define trust lists.
-In each case, it is the [validator](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#_validator)'s responsibility to trust a specific list.
+In each case, it is the [validator](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#_validator)'s responsibility to trust a specific list (in this note, the validator could be a validation tool deployer or a human user with the ability to select specific trust lists in its implementation).

-## Simple JSON trust list
+## List of X.509 certificates

+The simplest option (and the one closest to what is described in [section 14.4](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#_trust_lists) of the C2PA 2.0 specification) is to list the trusted X.509 certificates.
+The core specification mentions listing the core anchors, but for more generality, a trust list could also include end-entity certificates.

-The simplest option is to create a JSON file containing the list of trusted signers.
-The file would contain the following data:
+The list would be encoded in a JSON file containing the following data:
 * `name`: the name of the trust list (e.g., the entity who created the list)
 * `download_url`: the URL where the list can be downloaded/updated from
 * `description`": the description of the list
 * `website`: a URL to a page to get more information about the trust list
 * `last_updated`: the last update timestamp, represented in the ISO 8601 date-time format (YYYY-MM-DDTHH:MM:SSZ) in UTC
-* `signers`: an array of trusted signer objets with the following data:
+* `entities`: an array of trusted entities (signers or anchors) objects with the following data:
-  * `id`: the signer identifier (e.g., person/organization's name)
+  * `name`: the full name of the entity (person or organization)
-  * `display_name`: a display name (e.g., to show in validators)
+  * `display_name`: a display name (e.g., a simpler name to show in validators)
   * `contact`: some contact information (URL, human contact info)
-  * `jwks_url`: a pointer to the signer's certificates (e.g., a key set as [prototyped here](../web-domain-trust-anchor/web-domain-trust-anchor.md)).
-We wouldn't want the trust list to change every time a signer updates their certificates, so the list itself should only contain a pointer to some signer information vs. the certs themselves.
+  * `type`: "leaf" for end-entity certificates, "CA" for CAs, "root" for root CAs (TODO: do we need to distinguish CAs and root CAs?)
+  * `jwks`: a JSON Web Key set, as defined in [RFC 7517](https://www.rfc-editor.org/rfc/rfc7517.html), containing the list of current _and_ expired (for anchors) certificates (to allow validation of old signatures).
+The
+    * TODO: decide which JWK properties to require; for non-root CAs, we'd at least need the rest of the cert chain in, e.g., an `x5c` property.
+All values should adhere to the [C2PA cert profile](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#_certificate_profile).

+## List of JWKS pointers

+Another simple option similar to the previous one is to create a list that contains _pointers_ to external key stores (e.g., a key set as [prototyped here](../web-domain-trust-anchor/web-domain-trust-anchor.md)) vs. listing the certificates directly.
+This would allow the trust list to stay fairly stable without requiring an update when a signer/anchor update their certificates.

+The trust list JSON file would contain the same information as before, but replacing the `jwks` property with a `jwks_url` pointing to the location of an entity's JWK set.

 NOTE: this approach has been successfully adopted by the [VCI](https://vci.org) to list the 600+ trusted international signers of covid-19 vaccination credentials for the [SMART Health Cards](https://smarthealth.cards/) framework.
 Their [trust directory](https://github.com/the-commons-project/vci-directory/) is managed on github and accessible as a JSON file that is openly audited, with scripts fetching and validating issuer keys on a daily basis.